Table of Contents

 I had a lot of problems with this in my 20s and would seek help on an emergency basis.
 I saw lots of chiropractors and visited the Emergency room a number of times.
 It would practically immobilize me for 2-3 days.

 However, this is more common in people in their 40s, 50s, and above.
 At this point in development, the sacroiliac joint is fusing.
-Consequently, the joints of the low back are forced to work harder while bending forward.
+Consequently, the joints of the low back work harder while bending forward.
 Additionally, the muscles closest to the spine become less responsive and take longer to recover.
 This further burdens this muscle, which lays in the layer above those intrinsic spine muscles.

 How You Activate and Intensify This Pain Pattern